Icon

 );

-There are also cases when you don't want to introduce an additional wrapper just to set the color, and in those situations, you can pass the color property directly to the icon.
-That will let you choose one of the foreground colors provided by the design tokens.
+In some cases, you might not want to introduce an additional wrapper just to set the color.
+In these situations, you can pass the color property directly to the icon.
+This allows you to choose one of the foreground colors provided by the design tokens.

 <View gap={3} direction="row">